RiskByNumbers/Distribution-Fitting-Python/README.md

 RiskByNumbers provides educational resources around probability, statistics, optimization methods, algorithms, and programming.
 Outside of Youtube, you can currently find me in Vancouver, Canada at the University of British Columbia.

-This repository is designed to share some of the codes used to create my short coding series, where I show how to implement technical concepts in Python and R in just 60 seconds.
+I have included here the dataset and code used to create the "Distribution Fitting in Python in 60 Seconds" video (https://www.youtube.com/watch?v=lKzeyTkX9lg).